SCIInstitute/ShapeWorks/README.md

 ../../build/bin/ShapeWorksView2 torus.analysis.xml
 ```
 The visualizer is called "View2" since a previous and outdated version uses the FLTK library, not needed for View2.
+You may also double click on the Executable and load the parameter file via a dialog box.
 <br/><br/>
 You Should have a Qt window pop up that looks similar to the one below.